 Diplomats need to collect information about their host states in order to do their jobs successfully; interest groups that are aligned with the embassy provide information about their own pet issues, seeking to subsidize diplomatic attention to these issues.
 Having received information, diplomats can either act on it directly under broad mandates or they can pass it along to their superiors alongside recommendations for particular policy responses.
 I focus here on one observable implication of this theory: the entrance of new interest groups to a host country should change the distribution of information received by diplomats in that country, which in turn should drive diplomatic attention towards the interest groups' preferred issues.
-In the following section, I introduce the context in which I will evaluate this prediction: the proliferation American Chambers of Commerce.
+In the following section, I introduce the context in which I will evaluate this prediction: the proliferation of foreign branches of the U.S. Chamber of Commerce.

-3 Setting: AmChams and U.S. Commercial Diplomacy
+4 Setting: AmChams and U.S. Commercial Diplomacy